JackPikatea/pikatea-documentation/docs/guide/twitch.md

 - "!bandaid": "Knives are sharp, be careful chat"
 - "!chad": "Chad is a nice guy, be more like Chad."

+### More Channel Point Reward Info
+- Beep Beep - When available, my print server beeps uniquely to your username.
+Beeps are limited and are gained from subs, follows and raids
+- Ticket + Beep Beep - Grab your ticket when joining the stream as a way to say hi.
+- Total Receipts Printed - doesn't do anything but the cost shows the amount of recipets we have printed

 ### Moderator Commands
-- !command [!thecommand] [this is the response message] - creates/updates a command called [!command] that returns the response message [this is the response mssage] (example: !command !build we are building a keyboard)
+- !command [!thecommand] [this is the response message] - creates/updates a command called [!command] that returns the response message [this is the response mssage] (example: **!command !build we are building a keyboard**)
 - !fliphdmi
 - !start
 - !startgiveaway
 - !sticker [username] - give discount codes needed to get a free sticker from https://www.pikatea.com/stickers
 - !stopgiveaway
 - !winner/!winners - the information winners need after a giveaway

+### More Moderator Info
+- [Admin/Moderator Stream Deck](https://streamer.bot/deck/b9ce7223-0db6-4afa-861e-679f3738b27b) - control the stream in more detail